 Gold in the most popular racing series, NASCAR, might get the attention of the NFL and other sports, who have also been reluctant to join in to promote “Childhood Cancer Awareness” month, inspiring them to help!
 One of the biggest problems, is the general public thinks of childhood cancer, as cute, smiling bald children in St. Jude commercials, that go there and get cured!
 And while St Jude does an amazing job treating children and doing research, many times, this is not the reality.
 Most people are unaware, that childhood cancer is the No. 1 disease killer of children, that childhood cancer research is grossly under funded, that it’s called rare, yet 1 in 285 children in the US will get cancer before age 20 and that there is a huge need for less toxic treatments!
 Most of the chemo drugs used on children are more than 20 years old and were made for adults.
 Even if a child survives cancer, many times they suffer life long problems or shortened lives because of the treatment.
 A lot of the awareness and research funding, is raised by hundreds of childhood cancer organizations, like St Baldricks, Alex’s Lemonade Stand, and Cookies for Kids Cancer, shaving heads, selling lemonade and cookies!
 They do an awesome job, but they need help!

-Wouldn’t it be great if the car manufacturers (Ford, Toyota, Chevy) involved with racing, stepped up and furnished a gold painted pace car or at least a white car with a big gold ribbon predominately displayed for all major races held in September to promote childhood cancer awareness month!
-The tracks where September races are held could even promote awareness by using the gold theme.
+Wouldn’t it be great if all car manufacturers (Ford, Toyota, Chevy) involved with September racing, stepped up and furnished a pace car or with a big gold ribbon?
+Toyota stepped up in 2015 for two September races to promote childhood cancer awareness month!
+Richmond International Raceway had a gold finish line and gold ribbons on the walls in addition to a big pre-race ceremony featuring childhood cancer kids leading the crowd in the Pledge of Allegiance.
+We would like to see other tracks where September races are held could even promote awareness by using the gold theme.

 The last few years, Chevy and the American Cancer Society have teamed up, to run a pink pace car (breast cancer awareness) around the beginning of September (August 31st this year).
 The childhood cancer community has no problem with a pink pace car and does support breast cancer awareness month, but just not in September.
 Gold is for September and Pink is for October!